Disability Access Fund

 Application forms for the Disability Access Fund, for Early Years Practitioners

-The Disability Access Fund (DAF) helps children with special needs access early years places.
-The funding available can help provider in make reasonable adjustments to their settings, purchase specialist equipment and/or seek specialist training that would support providers to meet the child’s needs.
+The Disability Access Fund (DAF) can help providers make their settings accessible to children with special needs.
+The funding can help providers make reasonable adjustments to their settings, purchase specialist equipment and/or seek specialist training that would help them meet the child's needs.

 Eligibility for Disability Access Fund (DAF)

-Three and four year olds will be eligible for the DAF if they meet the following criteria:
+Three and four year olds are eligible for the DAF if they meet the following criteria:

-- the child is in receipt of child disability living allowance (DLA) and;
+- the child receives child disability living allowance (DLA) and;

 - the child receives three and four year old free early education.